ViktorLaurens/forward_kinematics/README.md

 ![Screenshot](res/screenshot_usage_1.png)

 The menu shows you the options you have.
-When wanting to calculate the homogeneous transform between base and end effector (TCP), enter 1 and afterwards enter the numerical values for each joint angle:
+When wanting to calculate the homogeneous transform between base and end effector (more specifically the Tool Center Point (TCP)), enter 1 and afterwards enter the numerical values for each joint angle:

 ![Screenshot](res/screenshot_usage_2.png)